Vitis Platform Flow Example: Adding a Raspberry Pi Camera to SmartCam’s Platform

 make platform PFM=kv260_ispMipiRx_rpiMipiRx_DP

-open platforms/vivado/kv260_ispMipiRx_rpiMipiRx_DP/project/kv260_ispMipiRx_rpiMipiRx_DP.xpr in Vivado.
+1. In Vivado, open platforms/vivado/kv260_ispMipiRx_rpiMipiRx_DP/project/kv260_ispMipiRx_rpiMipiRx_DP.xpr.
 Click IP Integrator -> Open Block Design.

-Double click “capture_pipeline_raspi, then double click mipi_csi2_rx_subsyst_0, select “Shared Logic” tab and change to “Include Shared Logic in Core” and click “okay”.
-This will remove pll_lock_in and clkoutphy_in pins. remove the unconnected pins from capture_pipeline_raspi hirerarcy’s pin list as well.
+2. Double click capture_pipeline_raspi, double click mipi_csi2_rx_subsyst_0, select the Shared Logic tab, change to Include Shared Logic in Core, and click okay.
+This removes the pll_lock_in and clkoutphy_in pins.
+Also remove the unconnected pins from the capture_pipeline_raspi hierarchy’s pin list.

 write_bd_tcl -hier_blks [get_bd_cells capture_pipeline_raspi] capture_pipeline_raspi.tcl

-This generates capture_pipeline_raspi.tcl
+This generates capture_pipeline_raspi.tcl.

-Updating Block Design
+Updating the Block Design

 connect raspi_pipeline

-Constraint file
+Constraint File

 #Raspi Enable HDA09